SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_uart/readme.md

  - Here same PINS which are used to send and recive the data where used for data transfer so we cannot able to see prins we can use GPIO toggling instead.
 ## Note
+Note
 - This applicatin is executed from RAM.
 - In this application while changing the MCU mode from PS4 to PS2, M4 flash will be turned off.
 - The debug feature of Simplicity Studio will not work after M4 flash is turned off.
-## Expected Scenario:
 - After Flashing ULP examples as M4 flash will be turned off,flash erase does not work.
 - To Erase the chip follow the below procedure
 - Turn ON ISP switch and press the reset button → Turn OFF ISP Switch → Now perform Chip erase through commander.